Enema of the State: Release

 The major-label debut sold strongly and nearly four times as fast as Dude Ranch, and shipped gold to stores, unlike its predecessor, which took seven months to achieve that certification.
 Enema of the State went platinum in October 1999 and went triple platinum in January 2000; in February 2001, the album was certified five times platinum in the United States by the Recording Industry Association of America.
 The record performed well in international markets as well.
 Enema of the State went quadruple platinum in Canada and triple platinum in Australia.
 It peaked at number seven on the Canadian Albums Chart, but peaked the highest worldwide on the New Zealand Albums Chart (number two), where it was certified double platinum.
 It was also certified double platinum in Italy, platinum in the United Kingdom, and gold in six other territories (Austria, Germany, Indonesia, Mexico, the Philippines, and Switzerland).
 In Europe, the album sold over one million copies.
 To further promote Enema of the State, the trio made a cameo appearance in American Pie, a teen comedy released several weeks following the album release.
 Hoppus, DeLonge and Barker appear in a scene in which they are interrupted rehearsing to see a webcast on a computer.
 Music from Enema of the State was also used in the film and on its soundtrack.
 The cameo appearance was well-received, with New York's Nitsuh Abebe commending the common sensibility and humor between the two: "green grass, sun, swimming pools, teen boys obsessed with and mildly terrified by sex, jokes about having sex with things that are not other humans, and a healthy side of toilet-oriented gags."

-As of 2014, Enema of the State remains the highest seller in the band's catalogue, moving 4.54 million units to date in the U.S., according to Nielsen SoundScan.
-Combined sales from international markets estimate the album has sold over 15 million copies worldwide.
+As of 2016, Enema of the State remains the highest seller in the band's catalogue, moving 4.6 million units to date in the U.S., according to Nielsen SoundScan.